 Resveratrol helps by acting as an anti-inflammatory.
 It should be noted however that it does not repair damaged tissue, its beneficial claim is that it helps stop the erosion.

-- Resveratrol significantly inhibited inhibited tumor necrosis factor‑α,
+- Resveratrol significantly inhibited tumor necrosis factor‑α,

 - Decreased caspase‑3/9 activity.
 Caspase is responsible for damage cell breakdown.
 When cartilage is damaged and the body cannot heal itself, it gets rid of the damaged cartilage.
-The problem of osteoarthritis is that this cartilage is not replaced.
+The problem with osteoarthritis is that this cartilage is not replaced.

 - Resveratrol altered the inflammation messages.
 It sent chemical messages to stop chronic inflammation